MSc Translational Neuroscience

 This course will consequently provide excellent training for students, whether they wish to pursue an academic or industrial research career, in which they can play a vital role in better understanding the causes of neurological disorders, or developing better treatments or cures.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.

-There are four 2.5-week core taught modules.
+There are four core modules, each taught over a two-and-a-half week period.
 The first two weeks consist of lectures, practical classes, group workshops and tutorials, whilst the remainder of the time is set aside for consolidation of what you have learnt during the module and for completion of assignments.